-Rule 11 - Records of processing and data protection impact assessments
+Rule 11 - Records of processing and data protection impact assessments electronic form, and will be made available to supervisory authorities on request.

 Rule 11 - EY will keep a record of categories of processing activities carried out.
 Processing activities likely to result in a high risk to the rights and freedoms of natural persons will be subject to a data protection impact assessment.